pycon-mentored-sprints/mentored-sprints.dev/README.md

 | Raisin black - dark      | ![#1B212F](https://placehold.it/15/1B212F/000000?text=%20) `#1B212F` |
 | Ghost white - white      | ![#F8F9FF](https://placehold.it/15/F8F9FF/000000?text=%20) `#F8F9FF` |

 #### :bookmark: Section colours

 The sections in the website can take any of the website colours: `dark`, `accent`, `primary`, `secondary`, `white` or `gradient`.

-For events, these are specified int he yaml header:
+For events, these are specified int he YAML header:

 ```yaml

 actions:
   text: Registration for attendees is now open!
   url: https://github.com